Florida Blue has the best cheap health insurance in Florida. The cheapest option from Florida Blue costs $495 per month before discounts.

 It's free, simple and secure.

 Ambetter has the most affordable Silver health plans for over half the people in Florida.
-Ambetter is the best choice for cheap health insurance in roughly three-quarters of Florida counties including Duval, Hillsborough and Orange.
+Ambetter is the best choice for cheap health insurance in roughly three out of five Florida counties including Duval, Hillsborough and Orange.

 Best health insurance by level of coverage